radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 ### Alert information

-In the *Alert information* section of the *New Alert* dialog, enter the general details for the alert in the spaces provided.
+Enter the general details for the alert in the alerts form.
 These include:

 | Alert information | Description |
 | ----------------- | ----------- |